 That is the million dollar question As an end user, you may be wondering what to do with these types of dump files.
 The advice I can give you is: if the dump files are causing you to go very low on disk space, you can probably move the dump file off to cheaper storage, like an external HDD.
 BUT if you are repeatedly getting these dump files, it may be advisable to check for any third party drivers, especially anti-virus products or any other network related software.
 Sometimes older versions of such software may not ‘play well’ with Windows 8.1 and may be causing a stalled network operation, in turn leading to these dump files.

-If you are an IT Pro and seeing these dump files on server class machines and / or on multiple PCs, you may do well to contact our CSS (Customer Service and Support) staff who can guide you further on why these dump files are occurring and what should be the course of action.
+If you are an IT Pro and seeing these dump files on server class machines and / or on multiple PCs, you would do well to contact our CSS (Customer Service and Support) staff who can guide you further on why these dump files are occurring and what should be the course of action.

 I hope this helps understand this system folder and why it plays an important role in improving the reliability of Windows.
 If you are interested in this topic, I highly recommend this talk from Andrew Richards and Graham McIntyre, who are both on the Windows Reliability team.
 They explain how the OCA / WER mechanism works.
 Amazing stuff, check it out!